 110 Persons in Political Community (3).
-F and S. This course examines how different conceptions of identity relate to different understandings of political community, and therefore, to the question of who and what a citizen is.
+F. This course examines how different conceptions of identity relate to different understandings of political community, and therefore, to the question of who and what a citizen is.
 The students analyze a variety of conceptions of citizenship, drawn from a range of philosophical traditions and empirical models.
 They then explore how a Reformed understanding of citizenship affects the way we think of ourselves as members of different political communities.
 Staff.

 202 American State and Local Politics (3).
 S. A study of American politics at the state and local levels.
-Emphasis is on state policymaking, urban politics, and metropolitics.
-J. Penning.
+Attention is given to the historical development of state and local governments, their structural characteristics, and policy-making in important areas such as education, social welfare, land-use, criminal justice, and transportation.
+M. Smith.